haikubits/Poetry/autumnmoonlight.md

-In night's embrace, the moon does crown,
+In night's embrace, the moon does crown,<br>

-The feline's watch, in shadows drown.
+The feline's watch, in shadows drown.<br>
 A tapestry of silver light,
 The tree's arms cradle the night.